skip to main content

 Compare Sparklight and Verizon head to head

-Sparklight and Verizon are both great internet service providers (ISPs), but Verizon pulls ahead with top-notch fiber internet service, excellent customer ratings, and perks like unlimited data.
-You may be able to get a great deal from Sparklight, too, but it heavily depends on the plans offered in your area.
+Sparklight and Verizon are both great internet service providers, but Verizon pulls ahead with top-notch fiber internet service, excellent customer ratings, and perks like unlimited data.
+You may be able to get a great deal from Sparklight, too, but plans go up in price after a year and you have to factor in extra charges for Wi-Fi equipment.

 Pros and cons: Sparklight vs. Verizon